brendenlake/archive-CCM-site/retrieving_hw.md

+# Obtaining the Homework

+If you are using the university provided Jupyter instance rather than your own personal computer the homeworks will automatically download into a folder in your account called `materials-spring-19` each time you login to the instance.

+If you are running your own Jupyter instance use the following instructions to download the homeworks.

 # Retrieving Homework from Github to Jupyter

 Open a terminal in Jupyter (Go to "new" in the upper right, then choose "terminal").